 Wescan also announced the completion of an 8 hole drill program on its property near Pinehouse Lake, Saskatchewan.
 Coal was intersected in 6 of 8 drill holes, with the largest carbonaceous zone intersected being 14.8 metres in thickness.
 Four holes contained coal zones greater than 5 metres thick.
 This initial drill program at the Pinehouse Lake Coal Project aimed to confirm the historical coal intersections on the property and obtain geological stratigraphic data that will be used in developing a stratigraphic and structural model for targeting a second phase of drilling on thicker, near-surface coal seams (see Wescan News Release January 18, 2010 for a map of the property).

-Wescan plans to perform follow up drill programs on both of these properties in 2010.
+We scan plans to perform follow up drill programs on both of these properties beginning in 2010 or 2011 subject to available financing.

 Jojay Gold Project